velidan/jsSkeletonAng1/README.md

 <i>After repo cloning execute -  <b>npm i</b> </i> <br><br>
 When all package will be installed, you must launch - <b>gulp</b>  from app root folder from your terminal.
-Gulp build all src files to built folder and stop self into watch mode (you can change src files, and gulp execute some task for this file types (css/ts/jade/etc) <br>
+Gulp build all src files to built folder and stop self into watch mode (you can change src files, and gulp execute some task for this file types (css/ts/jade/etc) <br> <br>
 To start the server, please, launch /engine/server/built/server.js by executing  (node server.js)  or  (nodemon server.js) if you use nodemon, server will be started at 8080 port (you will see msg in console)